gsbark/Soft_robots_EA/README.md

 # Evolving Soft Robots

 This repository contains an evolutionary algorithm designed to evolve soft robots.
-The framework is built using basic NumPy operations, employing Numba decorators for optimization, and integrates <a href="https://www.taichi-lang.org/" style="text-decoration:none; color:inherit; background-color:inherit;">Taichi</a> file
+The framework is built using basic NumPy operations, employing Numba decorators for optimization, and integrates <a href="https://www.taichi-lang.org/">Taichi</a> file

 <a href="https://www.taichi-lang.org/">Taichi</a> for the simulation part, enhancing computational efficiency.